Source description last updated: 25 January 2022

-In brief: The United States Commission on International Religious Freedom (USCIRF) as a bipartisan institution of the government of the United States of America monitoring the freedom of religion abroad.
+In brief: The United States Commission on International Religious Freedom (USCIRF) is a bipartisan agency of the US federal government that monitors the situation relating to freedom of religion or belief in other countries.

 Coverage on ecoi.net:

-Covered monthly on ecoi.net, for countries of priorities A-C, annual report also for D and E.
+Covered quarterly on ecoi.net for countries of priorities A, B and C, annual report also for D and E.

 Mission/Mandate/Objectives: